zampat/neteye4/monitoring/monitoring-plugins/wireless/README.md

 sudo systemctl start unifi-poller
 ```

-Thanks to the Author of the Project unifi-poller: [davidnewhall](https://github.com/davidnewhall)
+Thanks to the Author of the Project unifi-poller: [David Newhall II](https://github.com/davidnewhall)